Thia-crown ether

 In organic chemistry, thia-crown ethers are organosulfur compounds which are the thia analogues of crown ethers (cyclic polyethers).
 That is, they have a sulfur atom (sulfide linkage, \sS\s) in place of each oxygen atom (ether linkage, \sO\s) around the ring.
 While the parent crown ethers have the formulae (CH2CH2O)_{n}, the parent thia-crown ethers have the formulae (CH2CH2S)_{n}, where n = 3, 4, 5, 6.
 They have trivial names "x-ane-Sy", where x and y are the number of atoms in the ring and the number of those atoms that are sulfur, respectively.
 Thia-crown ethers exhibit affinities for transition metals.

 1,4,7-Trithiacyclononane (9-ane-S3) is a tridentate ligand and forms complexes with many metal ions, including those considered hard, such as copper(II) and iron(II).

 Tetradentate 14-ane-S4 and the hexadentate 18-ane-S6 are also known.
+Evaluation of antibacterial activities of some thia crown ethers indicated that they can be considered as inhibitors for S. aureus methicillin resistance and P. aeruginosa.
+In addition, some of these compounds were screened for their antibacterial and antifungal activity on Klebsiella pneumoniae, Staphilococcus aureus, Pseudomonas aeruginosa and Candida albicans.